dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/graphql.md

 >
 > The GraphQL API is in the early version.
 It is not yet fully optimized against database queries and some mutations or queries may be missing.

-MajorityWorld provides a GraphQL API which allows to query and modify the shop’s data in an efficient and flexible manner.
+DrikGallery provides a GraphQL API which allows to query and modify the shop’s data in an efficient and flexible manner.
 You can [preview it here](https://demo.majorityworld.com/graphql/).

 Learn more about GraphQL language and its concepts on the [official website](https://graphql.org/).